duelingbenjos/rocketswap/docs/README.md

 #### How can I contact the Team ?

 Contact us on [Telegram](https://t.me/rocketswap)
+Like and retweet us on [Twitter](https://twitter.com/RSwapOfficial) Read our articles on [Medium](https://medium.com/rswp-io)

-### What is Lamden ?
+### What is Lamden?

-Lamden is a Web 3.0 application platform, more info @ www.lamden.io
+Lamden is the performant Python-Based blockchain platform that makes using and creating the next generation of dApps easy for everyone.
+With distributed governance and rewards for smart contract developers, Lamden democratises access to the blockchain.
+More info @ www.lamden.io

+### How can I get RSWP?
+RSWP will be distributed by staking Mainnet TAU on Launch Date (23th March 2021).
+This staking pool will be live indefinitely.

 ### RSWP Token Information